c0g1t8/Square_OAuth_Authorization/README.md

 In this case, the user had a desktop application and wished not to deploy a web server for this process.
 OAuth protocol uses a callback requires the authorization server to redirect to a known link.
 [Reference](https://developer.squareup.com/docs/oauth-api/how-oauth-works).

-## Solution
+## Solution for Windows

 A solution would be to encapsulate the retrieval of the authorization code in a stand-alone web application running on the desktop that could be called by a desktop application.
-It is implemented in [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1).
+It is implemented in [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0).

 The repository consists of: